dhinesh87/EX-06-AI-Random-Roam---Unreal-Engine/README.md

-# AI Random Roam - Unreal Engine
+# EX 06 AI Random Roam - Unreal Engine

 ## Aim
 To implement an AI character in Unreal Engine that roams randomly within a defined area using Behavior Trees and Navigation Mesh.